Daniellewahr/Christmas-List/README.md

 # Objectives
 - Have a home page with access to lists, a budget, and money spent features
-- Allow the creation of multiple lists
+- Allow the creation of multiple christmas lists
 - Budget will be inputed by the user, and will decrease every time someone checks off an item
 - Money spent will show how much the user has spent so far
 - Would also like to store data in Google storage api so it doesn not get lost after closing the extension or refreshing the page
+- In future versions, I would like to include other holidays as well (including birthays).
+- Each holiday will have its own theme

 # Advantages of Project
 Not only will I, and hopefully others, be able to use this extension, it is a great learning experience as well.
 Progressing through this project is allowing